 But what about in the little leagues?

-Most recently was this week's hill climb case in the Ardèche where a 73-year-old finished in 16th place, an impressive three minutes down on the fastest time over the 10km course, only for officials to find a hidden motor in his bike's hub.
+Most recently was the somewhat amusing case from a hill climb in the Ardèche where a 73-year-old finished in 16th place, an impressive three minutes down on the fastest time over the 10km course, only for officials to find a hidden motor in his bike's hub.

 Also in France, in 2018, a Cat-3 racer was slapped with a five-year ban after being found to have a hidden motor at the Grand Prix de Saint-Michel-de-Double.
 Over the border, in Italy, a year later two amateur riders fled a gran fondo before Carabinieri officers arrived.
 They'd been accused by other participants and refused to have their bikes checked by event officials.